William3Johnson/handbook.status.im/src/finance/getting-paid.md

    * The average closing rate across the last five days of the invoiced period, OR
    * The current rate when payments are being issued.

 You can change your split % preference monthly.
-Just make sure you update your preferences on Bamboo before the 15th of the month.
+Just make sure you update your preferences on before the 15th of each month.

 ## Special situations